wpallstars/fix-plugin-does-not-exist-notices/README.md

 ### How do I know which plugin references should be removed?

-The plugin will only show "Remove Reference" links for plugins that are listed in your database but don't actually exist in your plugins directory.
+The plugin will only show "Remove Notice" links for plugins that are listed in your database but don't actually exist in your plugins directory.
 These are safe to remove.

 ### Will this break my site?